Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 • Dynamic rerouting: If any network or device in your environment goes down, Resilio can dynamically reroute around the outage and find the fastest path to the receiving device — so your data is always delivered to its destination as quickly as possible.

-Resilio Connect vs Other WAN Optimizers
+Resilio Platform vs Other WAN Optimizers

 By overcoming packet loss and latency, moving data in parallel, and reducing the amount of data sent over the wire, Resilio utilizes 100% of the available bandwidth and increases the overall throughput 2-10x compared to other products.

-ZGT also enables Resilio Connect to deliver superior edge sync performance.
+ZGT also enables Resilio Platform to deliver superior edge sync performance.
 It works with VSAT, cell (3G, 4G, 5G), Wi-Fi, and any IP connection.
 It seamlessly adjusts to low-capacity links and provides optional data compression methods for metered connections in order to optimize data transfers at the edge of networks — so you can:

 • Synchronize branch offices located in areas with little/no network coverage.